Jezla/weekend-scheduler/README.md

 ## HOW TO LAUNCH APPLICATION

 ### Frontend
-- After installing nodeJs with npm, go to frontend folder and type npm start
+- After installing nodeJs with npm, go to frontend folder and type npm install to get the needed dependencies.
+Afterwards run npm start to run the frontend server
 ### Backend
 - Install the following dependencies with pip (pip install <dependency_name>:
   - flask